lwmath/lwmath.github.io/_pages/talks.md

      🏛️ School of Mathematical Sciences of Inner Mongolia University, Hohhot, China

 # Seminar and Colloquium Talks
+* ***An anisotropic stable Bernstein theorem and application***
+     📅 August 12, 2026 |📍Seminar
+     🏛️ Beijing Institute Of Technology School Of Mathematics And Statics, Beijing, China

 * ***A Simon-Smith min-max theory for anisotropic minimal surfaces with genus bound***
      📅 August 11, 2026 |📍Geometric Analysis Seminar
      🏛️ School of Mathematical Sciences of Peking University, Beijing, China